danielmmetz/settle/README.md

 ### TODOs for docs

-* add a "Why?" section
+* fabricate a legitimate-sounding reason why I made this, then add a "Why?" section
 * add examples

 ### For the project